imerlwx/SI507_Final_Project/README.md

 No need for extra API keys because most of the jsons have been stored in cache.

 The data structure is a graph.
-Each node of the graph represent a destination that user want to visit.
-Each edge represent the distance of the two locations.
+Each node of the graph represents a destination that user want to visit.
+Each edge represents the distance of the two locations.